jackkershaw/portfolio/README.md

 (some things I want to do later)

+- rebuild form with a backend/using express js, node or such.
 - set font to helvetica or similar like neue haas grotesk
 - see nextcloud todo list for next steps on learning react and use this to learn them.
 - change colour scheme, use tailwindcss colors. // shadow colour ykb or dominant color.